-One year after our first phono stage was introduced by Gramophone Magazine, What Hi-Fi tested it alongside offerings from NAD, Pro-ject and Lektropacks and concluded...
+One year after our first commercially available phono stage was introduced in a Gramophone Magazine review, What Hi-Fi tested it alongside offerings from NAD, Pro-ject and Lektropacks and concluded...

 "...the Gram Amp 1 offers even better sound quality, and is where our money would go".

 The Gram Amp 2 took over where the Gram Amp 1 left off and is now our least expensive phono stage preamp.
 It's the best value for money compared with many other highly regarded phono preamps previously considered to be 'the best' over the last 15 years or so – here's how one user put it...

 "After now 2 weeks of running in, the phono stage is getting better and better.
 It does control my speakers with a real strong hand, that my previous valve Chinese was truly unable to do.
 I am so happy with it, really delighted.
 Best Value for Money!"
 Read the full user review here.